AlexGilleran/jsx-control-statements/README.md

 condition | boolean | :white_check_mark:

 #### &lt;Otherwise&gt;
-`<Otherwise>` has not attributes and demarcates the else branch of the conditional.
+`<Otherwise>` has no attributes and demarcates the else branch of the conditional.

 #### Transformation
 This syntax desugars into a (sequence of) ternary operator(s).